UWA-Robotics-Club/self-balancing-robot/site/docs/PID_control.md

 1. Determine the inclination angle from the MPU6050.
 2. If it is tilted/falling, run the DC motors to compensate.
 For example, if the robot is falling forwards, the motors should go forward, shifting the robot to an upright position.
 ![Tilting diagram](http://127.0.0.1:4000/assets/PID_control/tilting_diagram.png)
-3. This will continue in a closed loop. keeping the robot balanced.
+3. This will continue in a closed loop, keeping the robot balanced.

 How the motors will compensate for the tilting depends on the type of control system we choose to use.